Wesleyan-Media-Project/fb_ads_import/README.md

 Both scripts are launched daily.
 We leave several idle hours to "cool off" the utilization metrics.
 The keyword-search script is launched at 8 am and runs first, until completion.
 Then, the backpull script is launched afterwards and runs until 3 am.
 The period between 3 am and 8 am is the "quiet time".
 We do know from experience that it is counter-productive to have the two scripts run in parallel because they consume the same rate limits.

 We have included the bash file `race_2022.sh` that is launched via crontab to run the scripts.
+We recommand that you use the same approach to run the ads collection.
+In this way, data will be collected on a daily basis without involvement from a user.
+You can also use RStudio to execute the ads collection scripts, but RStudio does not support scheduled invocations.
+A user would have to launch the script manually every day and that can be tedious, or impossible.

 ## 2. Data